TS000/lighthouse-developer-portal/docs/deployment.md

 - **ArcoCD** syncs the update and the new version is deployed to dev.

-## Deployment to staging and production
+## Deployment to qa and production

 ```plantuml
 actor Developer as dev